by Eva Rivers

 ‘It’s for Joey.’

 Colin held back.
-He turned to leave and clipped a stack of presents by the table.
+Shouting never got him anywhere.
+He turned to leave and clipped a stack of presents on the floor.
 He looked down, stepped back and took aim.
-They streamed through the air, their excessive ribbons trailing behind.
+The boxes scattered through the air and landed like unlucky dice.

-Colin slumped into the sofa and gripped his head in the vice of triangles formed by his long arms.
+Colin slumped onto the sofa and gripped his head in the vice of triangles formed by his long arms.
 He wanted to howl.
 Neither spoke until Deirdre could no longer help herself.

 ‘Do you want a sandwich?’

-‘When are we going to have a normal life?’
+‘When are we going to have a normal life?
+Because I’ve had enough of this.’

 ‘Don’t walk away.’

 She scrambled to block his way but Colin pushed passed her and ran upstairs.
-He came springing back with Joey blanketed and cradled casually in one arm.
+He came springing back with Joey covered in a blanket and cradled casually in one arm.

 ‘Here he is.
 Safe and sound.’